mymultiplatform/Synthethic-TikTok-mym-a/README.md

 ## Contact

-For questions or suggestions, please open an issue in this repository.
+For questions, suggestions, or issues, please open an issue on the GitHub repository.

----

-*Note: This project is for research and educational purposes only.*